Hays Daily News

 The Hays Daily News is a newspaper that serves western Kansas.
-The Daily News is published every day except Saturday.
+The Daily News was published every day except Saturday.
+The week of March 17, 2024, the newspaper changed publication dates to twice a week on Wednesdays and Saturdays.
+This followed a reduction several years prior to three days per week (Tuesday, Thursday, and Saturday).
 In 2011, the paper reported a circulation of 9,644 subscribers.

+History

 Harris Enterprises, based in Hutchinson, Kansas, purchased the Daily News in 1970.
 In November 2016, GateHouse Media purchased the Daily News and the other Harris properties for $20 million.
 In September 2021 "CherryRoad Media" purchased "Hays Daily News" along with 19 other newspapers in 4 different states.